Ischia Campania, Italy Travel Guide

 Local markets, like the daily morning market in Ischia Porto, present fresh produce, cheeses, cold cuts, and baked goods.

-While Italian cuisine dominates, some places, mainly in tourist-heavy areas, may present sushi or more generic international dishes.
+While Italian cuisine dominates, a few spots, mainly in tourist-heavy areas, may present sushi or more generic international dishes.

 For an authentic experience, focus on local specialties.